Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: Findings and discussion

-The instructors could add up to four digital competencies they consider as important to be acquired but were not listed in the predefined answers.
+\textbf{Findings (iv):} The instructors could add up to four digital competencies they consider as important to be acquired but were not listed in the predefined answers.
 Five out of 73 participants used this opportunity and listed one (one participant listed two) further digital learning objective(s) and rated their importance as \textit{important} or \textit{very important}.
 The added learning objectives were (shortened and translated): \textit{using digital tools to manage scientific writing, understanding how an analog-to-digital- and a digital-to-analog converter work, proper digitizing of data, learning good scientific practice in general, independent familiarization with digital tools}, and \textit{recognizing limits and approximations in digital tools}.

-We consider these responses as either not specific \textit{digital} learning objectives (e.g., learning good scientific practice in general) or assignable to the predefined learning objectives (e.g., digital tools to scientific writing can be mapped to \textit{using digital media for presentation}, objectives about meaningfully using digital tools for data collection can be mapped to \textit{collecting data directly or indirectly with digital tools}).
+\textbf{Discussion of findings (iv):} We consider these responses as either not specific \textit{digital} learning objectives (e.g., learning good scientific practice in general) or assignable to the predefined learning objectives (e.g., digital tools to scientific writing can be mapped to \textit{using digital media for presentation}, objectives about meaningfully using digital tools for data collection can be mapped to \textit{collecting data directly or indirectly with digital tools}).
 Thus, the survey did not reveal any new digital learning objectives we have not considered before.